liuyz0/FOCUS/README.md

 ## Toy landscape

 Our picture of the LLM landscape is a narrowing valley.
 We scanned the best performance of different optimizers on this toy landscape.
 The best optimizer at a given condition is represented by a color (Adam: orange; Signum: yellow; FOCUS: blue), yielding the following phase diagram (panels a and b).
 The code can be found in ['./Toy'](./Toy/).
+See detailed explainations of the code in Appendix.

 <p align="center" width="100%">
 <img src="./assets/Fig-2-v2.png" alt="Alt Text" style="width:60%; min-width: 200px; display: block; margin: auto;">